shrh18/Big-Data-News-Recommender/README.md

 ![alt text](resources/trigger-news-producer.png)

-Make sure it runned successfully.
+Make sure it runs successfully.
 You should see something like the image below.

 ![alt text](resources/news-producer-success.png)

 Now go to Kafka UI and click on Topics.
-You will see that there are raw news messages produced to the RawNewsTopic, as can be seen on the figure below.
+You will see that there are raw news messages produced to the RawNewsTopic, as can be seen in the figure below.

 ![alt text](resources/raw-news-topic.png)